-Finally, restricting material depletion reduces the risk of businesses being forced into dependency on cheap and available materials.
+Finally, restricting material depletion reduces the risk of businesses being forced into dependency on cheap and available materials that soon become scarce.
+Scarcity voids the value of the investment in machines and infrastructure the firms made to incorporate just these materials.